Cyclorotor: Cyclogyros

-A cyclogyro is a vertical takeoff and landing aircraft that uses a cyclorotor as a rotor wing for lift and often also for propulsion and control.
-Advances in cyclorotor aerodynamics made the first untethered model cyclogyro flight possible in 2011 at China's Northwestern Polytechnic Institute.
-Since then, universities and companies have successfully flown small-scale cyclogyros.

-The performance of traditional rotors deteriorates at low Reynolds Numbers by low angle-of-attack blade stall.
-Current hover-capable MAVs can stay aloft for only minutes.
-Cyclorotor MAVs (very small scale cyclogyros) could utilize unsteady lift to extend endurance.
-The smallest cyclogyro flown to date weighs 29 grams and was developed by the advanced vertical flight laboratory at Texas A&M University.

-Commercial cyclogyro UAVs are under development by D-Daelus, Pitch Aeronautics, and CycloTech.

 EVTOLs

 CycloTech is also developing Cyclorotor-powered EVTOls.
 Its Blackbird prototype uses one barrel-shaped cyclorotor motor at each corner, with two others at the front and rear mounted at right angles to increase thrust, maneuverability, and redundancy.
 The barrels rotate at constant speed, with propulsion controlled by the blades attached to the barrel's inner surface.
 Thrust can be quickly vectored with 360-degree freedom.
 Its first flight test came in April 2025.

 Airships

 A large exposed area makes airships susceptible to gusts and difficult to maneuver in windy conditions.
 Propelling airships with cyclorotors could compensate for gusts with rapid thrust vectoring.
 Accordingly, the US Navy considered fitting six primitive Kirsten-Boeing cyclorotors to the airship.
 The Shenandoah crashed while transiting a squall line on 3 September 1925 before installation and testing.
 No large scale tests have been attempted since, but a 20 m cyclorotor airship demonstrated improved performance over a traditional airship configuration in a 2009 test.